-The Live at Rose Lehrman series has featured dynamic professional programming in dance, music, theatre and family events.
+The Live at Rose Lehrman series has featured dynamic professional programming in dance, music, and theatre events.
 Presentations in dance have included notable companies such as Martha Graham Dance Company, Pilobolus Dance Theatre, Momix, Alvin Ailey II, Hubbard Street Dance Chicago, Paul Taylor Dance Company, Tango Fire, Parsons Dance Company, Urban Bush Women, Philadanco, Sydney Dance Company, Ballet Hispanico and Rennie Harris Puremovement.
+We have hosted such artists as Turtle Island String Quartet, Richie Havens, Gaelic Storm, Ethos Percussion Group, Sweet Honey in the Rock, Buckwheat Zydeco, Plena Libre, Danú, Missoula Children's Theatre, Mermaid Theatre of Nova Scotia, The Paper Bag Players and numerous shows from Aquila Theatre.

-- The Live at Rose Lehrman Series & the Rose Lehrman Arts Center are the 2012 recipient of the Distinguished Service to the Arts in the Capital Region (2012 Arts Award).
+- The Live at Rose Lehrman Artist Series & the Rose Lehrman Arts Center was the 2012 recipient of the Distinguished Service to the Arts in the Capital Region (2012 Arts Award).

 Patrons: Who comes to the Live at Rose Lehrman Series?

 The excellent quality of our performances attracts patrons from the Central Pennsylvania Region, including Carlisle, Lebanon, Lancaster and York, and from as far as Allentown, Reading, Philadelphia, Gettysburg, Washington D.C., and areas of Maryland.
-Our recent (2009-2010) survey revealed:
+Our 2009-2010 survey revealed:

 - 80% rated the performance they attended as excellent or very good